pcordes/par2-cleanhistory/README_FIRST.txt

-This modified version has been built and tested on Windows XP SP2 using Visual C++ Express 2005.
+This modified version has been built and tested on Windows XP SP2 using Visual C++ Express 2008.

-For Windows, project files for Visual Studio .NET 2003 and Visual Studio 2005 have been included.
-Open a project file in Visual Studio and go to the project properties window.
+For Windows, the project file for Visual Studio 2008 has been included.
+Open the project file in Visual Studio and go to the project properties window.
 For the C/C++ include paths, make sure the path to where you extracted the Intel TBB files is correct.
 Similarly for the linker paths.

 To run the built binary, make sure the Intel TBB dynamic link library is in the library path - typically the tbb.dll file will be placed in either
 %WINDIR%\System32 or in the directory that the par2.exe file is in.

-The Windows distribution of this project is built with Visual C++ 2005 Express Edition but the executable is linked against the Visual Studio .NET 2003's C runtime library to avoid having to distribute the Visual C++ 2005's C runtime library.
-Please see the README_FIRST.txt in the Windows distribution for more information.
+The Windows distribution of this project is built with Visual C++ 2008 Express Edition but the executable is linked against the Visual Studio .NET 2003's C runtime library to avoid having to distribute the Visual C++ 2008's C runtime library.

-To build this version, download the source tarball from the website and use the included vcproj with Visual C++ Express 2005.
-You will need to ensure that the include and library paths that point to the PSDK are *above* the ones that point to Visual C++'s folders so that the Microsoft C Runtime that is used to build the program are from the older version 7.1 library and not the version 8.0 library that comes with Visual C++ Express 2005.
+To build this version, download the source tarball from the website and use the included vcproj with Visual C++ Express 2008.
+You will need to ensure that the include and library paths that point to the PSDK are *above* the ones that point to Visual C++'s folders so that the Microsoft C Runtime that is used to build the program are from the older version 7.1 library and not the version 9.0 library that comes with Visual C++ Express 2008.

 In order to get things to link, the project has been modified according to the instructions in the "Using VS2005 to ship legacy code for XP and